nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedFlashBack` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single flashback state.
+The `VersionedFlashBack` will be initialized with the initial flashback state, and the `currentStatePointer` pointing to that single flashback state.

 ![UndoRedoState0](images/UndoRedoState0.png)